-Timeframe for Implementation Pro pposed Budget Source Responsible Business Unit 2016/17 Ope erational Leisure and Cultural Services
+Timeframe for Implementation Proposed Budget Source Responsible Business Unit 2016/2017 Operational Leisure and Cultural Services

-Project 31 CRC For V CRC For Water Sensitive Cities Program
+Project 31: Cooperative research Centre (CRC) for Water Sensitive Cities Program

 Project Status Project Commencement

-Existing Project 2016-17
+Existing Project 2016/2017

 The Cities as Water Supply Catchments (CWSC) which ended in 2013/2014 and became the Water Sensitive Cities Cooperative Research Centre.
-The CRC for Water Sensitive Cities was established in July 2012 under the Commonwealth Government Cooperative Research Centre (CRC) Program and will continue until 30 June 2021.
+The CRC for Water Sensitive Cities was established in July 2012 under the Commonwealth Government Cooperative Research Centre Program and will continue until 30 June 2021.
 The program is also supported by higher education institutions, government and non-government organisations, water utilities and the private sector.
 The vision of the CRC for Water Sensitive Cities is for sustainable, resilient and liveable water sensitive cities.